Koh Phangan

 Top Things to Do

 Those 12 beaches are your main playground here.
-Haad Rin draws the party crowd, while quieter stretches like Bottle Beach offer that Robinson Crusoe vibe.
+Haad Rin draws the party crowd, while quieter stretches like Bottle Beach and Zen Beach offer that Robinson Crusoe vibe — Zen Beach on the west coast is the island’s sunset spot, a genuine escape from the Haad Rin scene.
 The 10 surrounding islands make perfect day trip destinations — longtail boats will shuttle you between hidden coves and snorkel spots.

 When you need a break from sand and sun, explore the island’s 3 temples for a dose of Thai culture and some seriously good views.
-The 2 local markets are perfect for cheap eats and souvenir hunting, especially the night market scene.
+The 2 local markets are perfect for cheap eats and souvenir hunting — the Thong Sala Saturday Walking Street near the pier is the island’s biggest, taking over the main town every Saturday evening, while the Chaloklum Sunday Walking Street fills the north-coast fishing village every Sunday for street food, fresh seafood, and a genuinely local atmosphere you won’t find in the tourist strip.

 Don’t miss the island’s single viewpoint for sunset shots that’ll make your Instagram followers jealous.
 The national park offers hiking trails through jungle terrain — a nice counterpoint to all that beach time.
 Island hopping, temple visits, market browsing, and jungle trekking give you plenty of variety beyond the beach scene.